ARU-Bioinf-IBDS/prac-E/README.md

-# Exercise D: Writing your own function
+# Exercise D: Writing your own functions

 Before starting this exercise you should work through

 * First part of *Chapter 3 Logic, Control Flow and Filtering* stopping before the video "Filtering Pandas DataFrame",
-* First part of  *Chapter 4 Loops* stopping before the video "Looping Data Structures, part 1",

 from the
 [DataCamp online course: Intermediate Python for Data Science